 - Slow Down/Avoid “Um”: I discuss some tricks and tips you can use to slow down your pace and make sure you avoid unwanted terms like “um/like/and”

-Ben Silverstein is an award winning digital media professional with over a decade of experience working in the digital space.
-He's managed hundreds of millions of dollars for local, national, and international brands including Six Flags Amusement Parks, Giorgio Armani, Cafe de Columbia, William Grant & Sons, and the FDA Real Cost which won a 2015 gold Effie in the Disease Awareness and Education category.
-When he's not teaching, Silverstein works full time in the mobile advertising space, and is a consultant for the IAB's Learning & Development and certification group.
+I'm an award winning digital media professional with over a decade and a half of experience working in the digital space.
+I've managed hundreds of millions of dollars for local, national, and international brands including Six Flags Amusement Parks, Giorgio Armani, Cafe de Columbia, William Grant & Sons, and the FDA Real Cost which won a 2015 gold Effie in the Disease Awareness and Education category.

 StartWelcome to Business Presenting and Public Speaking Skills (1:50)